The Cyan Language: Metaobjects

 \section{Metaobjects}

-Compile-time metaobjects are objects that can change the behavior of the program, add information to it, or can inspect the source code.
-A compile-time metaobject is attached to a prototype using {\tt @} as in \begin{cyan} @checkStyle object University @log public fun name -> String [ return uName ] ... end ... @singleton object Earth ... end
+Compile-time metaobjects are objects that can change the behavior of the program, add information to it, or inspect the source code.
+A compile-time metaobject is activated by a metaobject annotation that may appear before a prototype, a method, a field, a local variable, as a statement of a method, as an expression, etc.